How an Innovative Wrist Design with Built-In Planetary Gearbox Enhances the Performance of 6DOF Robotic Arms

 Introduction

-Robotic arms are used for positioning a payload within a 3D space.
-While simple robotic arms with 3 degrees of freedom (DOF) are sufficient for lateral translation, at least 6 DOF are required for rotation along the pitch, yaw and roll of a payload (Figure 1).
+Robotic arms are utilized to position a payload within a 3D space.
+While a robotic arm with 3 degrees of freedom (DOF) can achieve linear movement along three axes, at least 6 DOF are necessary to enable both linear movement and full rotational control of the payload, including pitch, yaw, and roll (refer to Figure 1).

 Problem Statement

-Typically, a robotic arm is anchored at the base and stretches itself out to get the payload in position.
-However, stretching out stresses the axes significantly due to large torque generated by the weight of the robotic arm and payload.
-If the motors and drives are unable to generate sufficient torque, the robotic arm will stall, collapses or fail to move payloads to precise positions.
-Therefore, it is crucial to reduce the weight of robotic arm where possible.
+A robotic arm is typically anchored at the base and extends outward to position the payload.
+However, this extension creates significant stress on the axes due to the large torque generated by the weight of both the arm and the payload.
+If the motors and drives cannot produce enough torque, the robotic arm may stall, collapse, or fail to position the payload accurately.
+Therefore, reducing the weight of the robotic arm wherever possible is essential.

-The wrist is a major contributor of torque on the axes because it is located the furthest from the base (Figure 1).
-Reducing the weight of the wrist and/or shifting its center of weight closer to the anchor would alleviate stresses on the axes.
-While weight reduction is important, the function of the wrist should not be compromise.
-It is critical that the wrist remain stiff so it can still provide an accurate yaw and pitch rotation.
+The wrist contributes significantly to torque on the axes because it is the furthest point from the base (see Figure 1).
+Reducing the weight of the wrist or moving its center of gravity closer to the base can help reduce stress on the axes.
+While weight reduction is important, the wrist’s functionality must not be compromised.
+The wrist needs to remain stiff to ensure precise control of yaw and pitch rotation.

 Figure 1.
 A 6 Degree-of-freedom (DOF) robotic arm illustrating the location of wrist and its responsibility for providing yaw and pitch rotation to the payload.